Travel Insurance and Safety Advice for Visitors to Hong Kong

 Getting Around

 The only way into the country is through the mainland of China.
-Transportation to and from China is easy to find with buses and trains traveling back and forth several times each day and too many destinations.
-Even though the Hong Kong Special Administrative Region (SAR) is an integral part of China, visas are still required to enter mainland China.
+Transportation to and from China is easy to find, with buses and trains traveling back and forth several times each day and too many destinations.

 Social Interactions

 Because it is so densely populated, it is common to show respect to strangers by paying as little attention to them as possible as you pass them on the street.
-For tourists, this can be taken as unfriendliness when in reality it is useful for making sure each person has as much personal space as needed.
+For tourists, this can be taken as unfriendliness when, in reality, it is helpful in making sure each person has as much personal space as needed.
 With the busyness of many people, necessary interactions are efficient and quick, not like the typical warm encounter you may be used to.

 Cost of Visiting Hong Kong